 Cascading filters are important for a guided dashboard as it provide better usability and user experience to the dashboard.
 We have a known limitation with universe source to achieve it in Design Studio.
-Former Member and Former Member have already published a useful workaround by keeping optional prompt in data source and setting application filter for each selection user makes.
+Vijay Bhaskar P and Former Member have already published a useful workaround by keeping optional prompt in data source and setting application filter for each selection user makes.
 Find below links to mentioned blogs.

 Recently we had a similar requirement and I tried above mentioned option.
 But for some reason, We were not getting the expected performance for the user selections.
 So as an alternative, We made a selection screen using crosstab component instead of usual selector components.